Solidie/solidie/readme.txt

 = v1.1.5 -> Jun 10, 2024 =
 --------------------------
-* New: Full color scheme customization
+* New: Color scheme customization settings added
 * New: Release and lessons menu option added in inventory
 * New: Contributors content deletion setting added
 * New: Decimal point support in pricing fields